Creating a blog using Nuxt and Nuxt Content - with TailwindCSS

 Now, we have two heading <h1>

 elements.
 One from the YAML front matter and the main markdown.
 We can remove the one in the main markdown.
+We can also add more content for the styles:

 ## <!--- content/articles/first-blog-post -->